 Recommended Ventilation Upgrades

 The target is one square foot of net free vent area per 150 square feet of attic floor space, balanced between soffit intake and ridge exhaust.
-Continuous ridge vents paired with continuous soffit intake strips create consistent airflow from eaves to peak.
-Baffles at each rafter bay keep insulation from blocking soffit vents.
-The cost of this upgrade during a roof replacement adds five to ten percent to the total project, with payback through longer shingle life, fewer ice dams, and lower summer cooling bills.
+Continuous ridge vents paired with soffit strips and rafter baffles create consistent airflow.
+The cost adds five to ten percent to a roof replacement project with payback through longer shingle life, fewer ice dams, and lower cooling bills.

 Want to know which upgrades make sense for your Arvada home?